Forsyth County, Georgia: Racial history

 The changing dynamics between white and black citizens after the Civil War resulted in tensions across the southern United States as whites tried to maintain dominance.
 They used violence to intimidate black voters and regain control of state legislatures, ending Reconstruction.
 At the turn of the 20th century, white Democrats dominated the Georgia legislature and passed laws increasing barriers to voter registration and voting, effectively disenfranchising most blacks in the state.
 Unable to vote, they were also excluded from juries.
 The white legislators passed racial segregation and other Jim Crow laws.
 Racial tensions increased as rural workers started to move to industrializing cities.
-Whites rioted against blacks in the Atlanta in 1906, resulting in more than 20 dead.
+Whites rioted against blacks in the 1906 Atlanta race massacre, resulting in more than 20 dead.

 Racial violence broke out in Forsyth County in September 1912, following allegations of sexual attacks by black men of white women.

 Forsyth County had a county population with a minority of ethnic African residents.
 The 1910 census recorded 10,847 white, 658 black, and 440 mulatto (mixed-race) residents, making the number of black citizens slightly more than 10% (as classified under the binary system of the South that classified all people of any African descent as Negro or black).
 They tended to work as sharecroppers, with some women working as domestic servants, and struggled with poverty.

 In early September 1912 a white woman said she was the victim of an attempted rape by two black men, but they left before she was hurt.
 On September 7, 1912, police arrested five black men in connection with the assault, including Tony Howell and Isaiah Pirkle.
 That same afternoon members of numerous area black churches gathered for a barbecue just outside the county seat of Cumming.
 Preacher Grant Smith was heard to question the alleged victim's account, saying that perhaps she had been caught and had lied about what was actually a consensual relationship with a black man.
 (The mixed-race population in the county showed that whites and blacks had relationships; most were between white men and black or mixed-race women, which the whites tried to treat as a secret.)
 Whites horse-whipped Smith outside the courthouse, where he was rescued by police and taken into custody for his safety.

 They locked him in the courthouse for safety.
 Rumors spread on both sides; whites said that the blacks threatened to dynamite the town.
 White residents gathered a lynch mob of 500 men (when Cumming had only 300 residents in total), with men coming to join from surrounding areas.
 They talked of lynching the black citizens held at the jail.
 By 1:30 p.m., the Sheriff deputized 25 men and called the Governor for help, who ordered in 23 National Guardsmen from nearby Gainesville, Georgia.